On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: Existence of a solution

-\begin{remark}{\em The assumption of dealing with a weak current is not restrictive in the case of maritime transportation, where the vessel's power is sufficient to significantly exceed the speed of currents expected during the navigation. } \end{remark}
+\begin{remark}{The assumption of Lipschitz connection is always satisfied if $X$ is open and connected.
+The assumption of dealing with a weak current is not restrictive in the case of maritime transportation, where the vessel's power is sufficient to significantly exceed the speed of currents expected during the navigation. } \end{remark}